Former IU coach Bob Knight returns to Assembly Hall

 Knight was honored along with his 1980 Big Ten championship team at halftime.
 He emerged from the tunnel to thunderous applause, wearing his famous red sweater.

-The Hall of Fame coach was visibly emotional as he hugged former players and pumped his fist, screaming "defense".
+The Hall of Fame coach was visibly emotional as he hugged former players and pumped his fist, screaming "play defense".
 The crowd responded with chants of, "Bobby, Bobby, Bobby!"

 He spent 29 seasons at Indiana leading the Hoosiers to three national championships and 11 conference titles.
 The 1976 team remains the last NCAA champion to finish the season undefeated.